 Eleven PIE Network members in 14 states are planning to prioritize school choice issues in 2019.

 Below, you’ll see lists of member organizations who plan to work on similar school choice policies.
-If you’re interested in connecting with any of the organizations listed below, ask Ryan for an introduction.
+If you’re interested in connecting with any of the organizations listed below, ask Eric for an introduction.

 - CO Ready Colorado: Improve family-friendly systems for open enrollment